All Hands Abandon Ship!

 ↓ Below are two AI-generated videos created using Artlist and Midjourney (as of July 2025).
 They were made in just two clicks and under three minutes.

-In contrast, my original concept took around three months to develop — partly because I had to learn many new techniques along the way.
+In contrast, my original concept took around three months to develop, partly because I had to learn many new techniques along the way, but also because good work needs time.
 From a concept art perspective, these AI videos add something: dynamic motion, drama, and a sense of chaos that I find helpful to sell the concept.
-That’s why I’m sharing them here: they contribute something a single 2D artwork often can’t convey on its own.
+That’s why I’m including them here.
+They contribute something that a single 2D artwork can’t convey.
+But they’re an addition, layered on top of the core design work.

 AI Generated Movie (Artlist)